 - Water bottle: Water is an absolute necessity.
 I generally carry a Nalgene or other rigid water bottle to drink out of.

 In my pack, I’ll carry several soft bottles to replenish my Nalgene.
 The soft bottle are protected in the pack, and

 can be rolled up when empty.
 The softies weight virtually nothing, and take up very little space.
 And if you find a water source, and need to re-supply, you’ll have ample containers along.
 Make sure to include some system of chemical purification or a water filter.
-I really like the Life Straw system.
+I really like the Epic filter system.
 (Click to read my product review)

 I’m not a big fan of the water bladder systems for me personally.
 Their carry cases are bulky and difficult to keep clean.
 They smell musty over time and have too many parts.